MOSTAFA-IMANI/aparat-tv-sampel/README.md

 <!-- todos -->
 ### :compass: ToDo Roadmap

-for more information we can pass through below methods to have better app I ignore them cuz of time and (Negative Score)

 - Offline First
   + using Room or other ORM to have caching system which can pereformed offline first Data from Repository

 - Modular Programming
   + refactoring codes and use Modular Programming to handle in larg scal
   + and also impelemt difrent UI and senario for both TV and Moblie app

 - Migrate to MVI Artitecture
   + migrate from MVVM artitecture to MVI to solve uni directnal data flow and have more sutable for testing

 - Write More Unit Test
   + just implement some few unit test to show but it is more adviced to wrte more Unit test

 - Write Some Mid Test and UI Test
   + you can write some integration Tests and Ui Tests to reliable whole system

 - Adding Jetpac Compose
   + using jetpac Compose to have better and fluent data change fo mobile app instead of XML

 <!-- Acknowledgments -->